MicrosoftDocs/visualstudio-docs/docs/vsto/enable-access-to-vba-to-create-or-open-a-visual-studio-tools-for-office-system-project.md

 ---
 title: "VBA access to create/open a VSTO system project"
 titleSuffix: ""
-decsprition: Learn that you must explicitly enable access to the Office VBA project system before you can create or open a Visual Studio Tools for Office system project. ms.custom: "seodec18, SEO-VS-2020" ms.date: "08/14/2019" ms.topic: "conceptual"
+description: Learn that you must explicitly enable access to the Office VBA project system before you can create or open a Visual Studio Tools for Office system project. ms.custom: "seodec18, SEO-VS-2020" ms.date: "08/14/2019" ms.topic: "conceptual"